jhnnsnhk/etherlab-ethercat-master-debian-preempt-rt/README.md

 sudo dd if=/dev/zero of=/dev/sdX bs=512 count=2048
 ```

-if=/dev/zero: Input file is a stream of zeroes.
+if=/dev/zero: input file is a stream of zeroes.
-of=/dev/sdX: Output file is your disk.
+of=/dev/sdX: output file is your disk.
-bs=512: Block size is 512 bytes.
+bs=512: block size is 512 bytes.
-count=2048: Number of blocks to write.
+count=2048: number of blocks to write.
 2048 blocks of 512 bytes each will cover the first 1 MB of the disk, which includes the primary GPT header and partition table, as well as the protective MBR.

 # ethercat master setup from scratch